KishoreAnanth18/Lens-for-e-learning/README.md

 **Approach to solve the problem**

-- Model is gets an image input from the user, user can click an image from a book or some reference.
+- Model gets an image input from the user, user can click an image from a book or some reference.
 - Image will be analysed and text will be extracted using OCR.
 - The raw text then analysed using spacy to provide a summary.
 - The summary helps the user to understand the context easily.